 Whether it’s for twins, siblings or in preparation for regular sleepovers, bunk beds are always double the fun.
 As playful a furniture piece as they are, there’s no reason why they can’t be sophisticated enough to stand the test of time.

-9. Washable paint is a must for young ones
+23. Washable paint is a must for young ones

-10. Upgrade your finishes for teenage rooms
+24. Upgrade your finishes for teenage rooms

-This bedroom still follows a theme – this time around vintage cars – but upgrades with a selection of grown-up finishes and textures.
+This bedroom still follows a theme – this time around vintage cars – but upgrades it with a selection of grown-up finishes and textures.
 Bright colours are swapped for darker shades, while higher end textiles and rustic furniture gives a mature, lived-in feel to the room.